Fact Check: Posts Saying You Can Stand Where Three States Meet Use FAKE Photos -- Spam From Bangladesh

 While there are locations within the contiguous 48 American states where you can take a photo of three states in one shot, these fake images do not reflect actual geography.
 These four border combinations do not exist:

-While the other three-state border combinations can be visited, none of them look like how they are depicted in the posts.
+While the other three-state border combinations can be visited, none of them look the way they are depicted in the posts.

-The Hive Moderation AI content detection tool concluded with 99.9% confidence that the images, which all show the same scene but with some variations, are AI-generated.
+The Hive Moderation AI content detection tool concluded with 99.9 percent confidence that the images, which all show the same scene but with some variations, are AI-generated.
 This screenshot shows the test results for the version shared on the Life in California Facebook page.

 Screenshot 2026-05-01 151735.png